The Weil descent functor in the category of algebras with free operators: Further remarks

 \begin{corollary} Suppose $A$ is a field.
 Then, $F^\D$ has a left adjoint if and only if the associated endomorphisms of $(B,f)$ all have invertible matrix. \end{corollary}

 This result specialises to the difference case:

 \begin{corollary} Suppose $(K,\sigma) \leq (L,\tau)$ is an extension of difference fields where $L/K$ is finite and $\sigma$ is an automorphism.
-Then, the difference base change functor has a left adjoint (the difference Weil descent) if and only if $\tau$ is an automorphism. \end{corollary} \begin{proof} Note that by Lemma~\ref{aut-iff-inv-matrix}, $\tau$ is an automorphism if and only if it has invertible matrix. \end{proof}
+Then, the difference base change functor has a left adjoint (the difference Weil descent). \end{corollary} \begin{proof} Note that by Lemma~\ref{aut-iff-inv-matrix}, $\tau$ is an automorphism if and only if it has invertible matrix.
+Since $\sigma$ is an automorphism, $L/K$ is a finite-dimensional $K$-vector space, and $\tau$ is injective, $\tau$ must also be an automorphism. \end{proof}